-3. Understand the philosophy and purpose of drug and alcohol education in schools and the application of harm minimisation strategies;
+1. Understand the philosophy and purpose of education on nutrition and drugs & alcohol in schools in Australia;

 2. Describe current prevalence and patterns of behaviours associated with the public health problems of unhealthy diet, insufficient physical activity, obesity, and drug and alcohol misuse among the Australian population;

 3. Recall current nationally agreed Australian dietary and physical activity (movement) guidelines;

 4. Interpret and apply NSW Department of Education policies and practices related to nutrition and physical activity, drugs & alcohol use;

 5. Identify the effects of drug & alcohol use and the application of harm minimisation strategies for different drugs;

 6. Identify and appropriately intervene with school students who are at risk of drug use or drug and alcohol-related harm.